-Investing in Rand's Stock is Highly Speculative and the Investor Could Lose Some or All of the Amount Invested
+Investing in Rand's Stock is Highly Speculative and an Investor Could Lose Some or All of the Amount Invested

 The value of Rand's common stock may decline and may be affected by numerous market conditions, which could result in the loss of some or all of the amount invested in Rand's shares.
 The securities markets frequently experience extreme price and volume fluctuations which affect market prices for securities of companies generally, and technology and very small capitalization companies in particular.
 General economic conditions, and general conditions in the Internet and information technology, life sciences, material sciences and other high technology industries, will also affect the Rand's stock price.
 The recent decimalization of the stock exchanges, particularly NASDAQ, is a new risk factor that may decrease liquidity of smaller capitalization issues such as the Company's own common stock and that of its publicly traded holdings.
+In addition, the terrorist acts of September 11, 2001 in the United States also are a new risk factor, which may affect the operations of both Rand and its portfolio companies.